 Here are the basics on the five most common senior housing choices, covering the spectrum of care needs.

 The easiest option is staying put.
 Obviously, this keeps seniors within the community that they know and love, and allows them to preserve bonds with friends and family who are close by.

-If you're looking out for your elderly parents and they prefer to continue living at home, you'll want explore home care services and make sure that their home has undergone necessary renovations or modifications to make their lives easier and safer.
+If you're looking out for your elderly parents and they prefer to continue living at home, you'll want to explore home care services and make sure that their home has undergone necessary renovations or modifications to make their lives easier and safer.

 2. The senior 'village'

 It takes a village to age well.
 The village concept allows residents to maintain an independent lifestyle while living in individual homes or apartments within a large retirement community.
 They enjoy access to specialized programs and services.

 Those can include: transportation to the mall or grocery store; home health care; and assistance with household chores.
 Many senior villages also offer activities and even cultural field trips to help residents make and maintain new friendships.